jamesclancy/SafeCardGame/README.md

 ```

 Going in order I dropped each of these parts into the converter.
 When I reached `playerControlCenter` the converter stopped working.
-After playing around with teh html for a while (no error message was returned) I was able to discover that the converter did not like the `disabled` on the buttons.
+After playing around with the html for a while (no error message was returned) I was able to discover that the converter did not like the `disabled` on the buttons.

 i.e. the blocks like:
 ```